famutimine/tablelineage/README.md

 df.display()

 """
-Always exclude 'NA' in the 'lineage_direction' column from the resulting dataframe unless you are interested in the links to the notebooks referencing specified table/view name.
+Always exclude 'NA' in the 'lineage_direction' column from the resulting dataframe, unless you are interested in the links to the notebooks referencing specified table/view name.

 """